rleonard21/AirsoftFlightPath/README.md

 taken into consideration because both forces have a vertical vector component that oppose gravity, thus reducing vertical acceleration.

+###### Wind
+The effects of wind are taken into consideration only terms of an additional force.
+Relative wind is not considered in the calculation of the Magnus Effect.

 ###### Completion
 The simulation completes when the projectile hits the ground (`y` coordinate of position vector is less than zero).
 This does not take into account the radius of the projectile because it is